DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

 (Find the full script on <a href="https://gist.github.com/DomDomHaas/74b337f8c061fa096185" target="_blank">my Gist</a> it's specific for my implementation so copy/paste won't work directly, but you can see how it works)

-Using that hook means you if you create an GameObject which uses the Editor-Snippet to get the "m_LocalIdentfierInFile" you have to save the scene at least twice after that.
+Using that hook means: if you create an GameObject which uses the Editor-Snippet to get the "m_LocalIdentfierInFile" you have to save the scene at least twice after that.
 First time to set the "m_LocalIdentfierInFile" by Unity itself and second to store it in the local variable.
-It is not the most convenient way, just setup a scene with the persistent GameObject first.
+It is not the most convenient way, but good enough, just setup a scene with the persistent GameObject first.

 ---